by Simons Chase

 In the evening, the wind freshens out of the East.
-Cuban flags pop smartly as if to celebrate.
+Cuban flags, scattered ubiquitously around the outpost, pop smartly as if to celebrate.
 A total lack of light pollution makes the night sky brilliant and mesmerizing.
 The night’s first feature is not a brilliant starscape but a wink from Venus.

 In an outpost like the Gardens of the Queen, the sun rises like a NASA launch video in slow motion.
 The water’s reflective quality concentrates the amber and white light in the vast zone surrounding the spectacle.
 Nothing escapes the probing rays of the sun.
 On the wall just inside the ship’s dining room is a frayed, fading image of a man sitting in the sun with what look like an Audubon society binocular case lying on the table next to his chair.
 His eyes squint in strange resonation with my morning’s sun.
 I imagined if music were filling the cathedral-like scene in front of me, the man in the image would be covering his ears, and smiling.

 I soon learned why the Gardens of the Queen is considered to be among the best diving locations in the world – and certainly the best in the Caribbean.
 The depth profiles are numerous.
 There are shallow reefs as well as drop offs with spectacular walls filled with thriving flora and fauna.
 Other areas contain a gently sloping shelf that bleeds into a sandy slide into the abyss.
 These areas form a sort of water highway for turtles, sharks and rays to traverse the archipelago in a near still state, calculating their next feeding.

 Diving has the unique quality of putting the traveler closer to exploring than sightseeing.
-The technical aspects concentrate the mind on the visual sense and therefore enhance perceptual sensitivity.
+The technical aspects of diving concentrate the mind on the visual sense and therefore enhance perceptual sensitivity.

 Schools of parrotfish and Sargent Majors feed on algae on the top of the shelf.